hoanglongplanner/blog/src/20231009-unitystyleguide-v4/hoanglongplanner - Unity Engine Style Guide V4.md

 # Camelcase
 CamelCase
 SnakeCase

+# Namespace
+Namespace is highly recommended.
+It seperate your code from others.

 # Variable Data Size
 It is good to refresh your knowledge, there are limitation in computer hardware regarding calculation and runtime.